ChibuikemEzemaduka/gr-rpi_iot/README.md

 # gr-rpi_iot

-This is the repository storing all the OOT modules designed for RPI ECSE 4964/6964 Physical Layer lab.
+This is the repository storing all the OOT modules designed for RPI IoT lab.
 It is forked from https://github.com/qizhu8/gr-rpi_iot; however, the build and make scripts have been modified to compile with python3 rather than puthon 2, and to work with newer Gnuradio versions like 3.10.1

 ## What is in this repository?